 “You don’t looked depressed.
 You get up early.
 You always look so put together.
 People who are depressed stay in bed all day, they don’t laugh or joke around.
 They don’t go out with friends.
 They don’t have good insight like you do.”

-“Why are you so depressed?
+“How are you so depressed?
 You have everything you need.
-What do you have to be depressed about?
+What’s there to be depressed about?
 You just need to think positively and push yourself to get out of bed and have some fun.”

 “Anxiety is all in your head.
 Just tell yourself you have nothing to worry about, and speak up at work, at school, or in meetings.
 You’ll be fine.
 It’s just that simple.”

 “What do you mean my soul has needs?
 I’m not religious.
 You mean, I have deep needs and when they’re not met I can start to feel depressed and anxious?
 How do I know the difference?”

 Especially, when you hear many different narratives about what a person with depression and anxiety “should” look like and how they “should” function.
 If you’re sad enough, then you’re accused of not doing all that you can to “get out of it” and be happy.
 If you don’t appear sad enough, then you’re often at risk of suffering in silence.
 You might not know how to ask for help or you experience guilt at the thought of taking help away from someone else who “needs it more”.
 I get it.